NVIDIA/TensorRT/samples/sampleINT8API/README.md

 ## Preparing sample data

-In addition to the model file and input image, you will need per tensor dynamic range stored in a text file along with the ImageNet label reference file.
+In addition to the model file and input image, you will need per-tensor dynamic range stored in a text file along with the ImageNet label reference file.

 The following required files are included in the package and are located in the `data/int8_api` directory.